Once upon a time product customization was, in fact, the basis of production.

 For more information on the Zakeke tool, check out their user guide.

-More details and a video tutorial are available here, but these are the basic steps how to set it up and get started:
+The product personalization tool for Printful + Shopify users is a must-try.
+More details and a video tutorial are available here, but these are the basic steps on how to get started:

 - Enable the personalization tool on your Printful Dashboard